 - Clean up any spills immediately.

 - Regularly inspect pipes and appliance hoses for leaks and replace them before a bigger leak happens.

 - Clean bathroom surfaces with bleach cleaning products.

 - Install exhaust fans in your kitchen and bathroom areas.

 - Manage a humidity level of 30% to 60% inside your home.

-- Don’t let water collect in water reservoirs of house plants.
+- Don’t let water collect in the water reservoirs of house plants.

 - Inspect your roof and attic for water leakage and make repairs before things get worse.

-- Clean out your gutters to make sure water drains properly.
+- Clean out your gutters to make sure the water drains properly.

 - Make sure all windows and doors are sealed properly.